yairgd/yairgd.github.io/content/post/qt5_hello_world_for_embedded_device.md

 ```bash
 QT_QPA_PLATFORM_PLUGIN_PATH=/ptath/to/plugins ./app
 ```
-wherein Gentoo desktop the plugin path is: */usr/lib/qt5/plugins/platforms/*, so when we install the qt5 libraries that application depends on, we should install it in the correct location.
+In Gentoo desktop, the plugin path is */usr/lib/qt5/plugins/platforms/*, so when we install the qt5 libraries that application depends on, we should install it in the correct location.
 To install the application as part of an image, we have to write an appropriate bitbabke file that will install all dependencies.
-See [recipes-qt](https://github.com/meta-qt5/meta-qt5/tree/40054db1de152d85c22aefdae50b136ca56967c5/recipes-qt)  to uderstand which files are requires to be intsalled.
+See [recipes-qt](https://github.com/meta-qt5/meta-qt5/tree/40054db1de152d85c22aefdae50b136ca56967c5/recipes-qt)  to understand which files it requires to install.

 {{< figure src="/post/qt5_hello_world_for_embedded_device/demo_app.jpeg" title="Demo Application" >}}